vlnahp/Btcbf/README.md

 ## **Requirements**

   In offline mode, a database is necessary.
 By default, it is `address.txt` containing some addresses.
-(Add as many as positive balance addresses possible to this file; this increases the chance of success, find more addresses [here](https://bitinfocharts.com/top-100-richest-bitcoin-addresses.html) ).
-  Let's be honest.
-Searching online takes too long and the addresses with balance included in the program are too scarce (as having a current text file with all addresses would make this repository over 5GB).
-  So the users who wish can download the latest text file from [here](http://addresses.loyce.club/), rename and replace it with the address.txt
+Let's be honest, searching online takes too long and the addresses with balance included in the program are too scarce (as having a current text file with all addresses would make this repository over 5GB).
+So the users who wish, can download the latest text file from [here](http://addresses.loyce.club/) (direct [link](http://addresses.loyce.club/Bitcoin_addresses_LATEST.txt.gz)), rename and replace it with the "address.txt".
+But be careful about memory issues.
+Only use this database if you have sufficient RAM!

 To install the requirements run the command below: